barorif/Ellie/01 - Introduction.md

           END

 The modified program is still not a typical square root routine, nor do we wish to go into the detailed treatment of floating point arithmetic needed to make it one.
 The original example is, however, typical of programs in general: it profits from criticism and revision.

+Let us conclude the chapter with another example that illustrates several failings.
+This program is a sorting routine.

+       DIMENSION N(500)
+       WRITE (6,6)
+     6 FORMAT (1H1,26NUMBERS IN ALGEBRAIC ORDER)
+       DO 8 I=1,500
+     8 READ (5,7) N(I)
+     7 FORMAT (I4)
+       DO 10 K=1,1999
+       J=K-1000
+       DO 10 I-1,500
+       IF(N(I)-J)10,9,10
+    10 CONTINUE
+       STOP
+     9 WRITE (6,95) N(I)
+    95 FORMAT (1H ,I4)
+       GO TO 10
+       END

+The code suffers not only from lack of generality, but from an ill-advised algorithm, some dubious coding practices, and even a typographical error.
+The line

+       DO 10, I-1,500

+is wrong: the `-` should be `=`.
+The program was contrived in part to illustrate that the range of a `DO` loop can be extended by a transfer outside and back, even though in this case the inner `DO` loop *and* the code of the extended range can all be better written in line as

+        DO 10 I = 1, 500
+           IF (N(I) .EQ.
+J) WRITE (6,95) N(I)
+     95       FORMAT(1X, I4)
+     10 CONTINUE

+More to the point is the question of whether programmers should be encouraged to use extended ranges in the first place.
+Jumping around unnecessarily in a computer program has proved to be a fruitful source of errors, and usually indicates that the programmer is not entirely in control of the code.
+The apparently random statement numbers in this example are often a symptom of the same disorder.

+The program has other flaws.
+It reads in 500 numbers, one per card, and sorts them about as inefficiently as possible--by comparing each number with all integers between -999 and +999.
+It does this once, for only one set of numbers, then stops.